 - High Yield Bonds

-In the chart below, you can see that there was quite a high correlation between the most asset classes.
-Only two asset classes proved to be less correlative and these were cash and high-grade bonds.
-However, these asset classes have not generated above-average returns (8+ percent) when other asset classes have crashed.
-They have merely mitigated the losses of the other asset classes.
+In the chart below, we see a high correlation between most asset classes.
+Only two asset classes proved to be less correlative, and these were cash and high-grade bonds.
+However, these asset classes have not generated above-average returns in times other asset classes have crashed.
+Plainly speaking, they have merely mitigated the losses of the other asset classes.

 In the end, it’s simple

 I think that generating robust passive income is more promising if we strip out the theory of many passive income streams.

 The better I am, the higher is my market value (in theory)

 At the very beginning of any passive income is the concept of converting an active investment into passive income.
 An investment could be anything.
 Time, capital, and whatnot.
 Even a book that later becomes a bestseller (passive income) needs to be written.

 Furthermore, our market-driven world has an interesting side effect.
 At least, in theory, things are like this: If I can do something better than the rest and stand out above the average, my market value (or human capital) increases in the fields where I am skilled.
 And a high market value, in most cases, also means more income.

 So regardless of whether I’m trying to generate passive or active income, wouldn’t it be best if I got good at something first to increase my market value?
 And I surely also know that it takes a very long time until I become excellent at something because otherwise, it would be easy for everyone.

 This problem applies to all sources of income.
 To become a lawyer with a good salary (active income), I had to study for an extremely long time.
 I took internships and saw millions of Excel spreadsheets.
 But there is no shortcut because it would also have taken me a long time to become a good writer and write a bestseller.